 Michael P. Yannucci, originally a funeral director in Springfield, joined the funeral home and moved to Piqua in 1976.
 He became a partner in 1980, which precipitated the expansion of the name to Jamieson & Yannucci Funeral Home.
 Susan K. Jamieson married Michael in 1981, obtained her Funeral Director license in 1984, and they now represent the third generation to continue the family business.
 The Yannucci's have four children, Emily and Mike now on their own, Nicholas attending college, and Maria attending high school.
 While maintaining the high level of activity at home, Susan tends to the administrative responsibilities at the funeral home.
 The Yannucci's say that it is "too soon" to determine if there is an interest by any of their children to become the fourth generation.

 In late 2008, we opened our new funeral home at 333 W. High St. The construction of this new funeral home was precipitated by the age and declining condition of the original home from the early 1900's.
 This completely ADA accessible building possesses a comfortable home atmosphere to accommodate your family and guests.
 Our new location also provides an increase in parking for your ease of use.
 Our ability to remain at the same central location in the city of Piqua has proved convenient for those in our community, as well as guests arriving from out of town.
+In 2017, Ben Zimmerman became a partner with the funeral home.
+He has a long history assisting with the various functions of the funeral home.
+He and his wife Julia have blended their talents to continue the mission of the funeral home established in 1940.
+Their energy, wisdom, and passion are serving both, the community and funeral home well.
 Our professional staff is continually working to become better educated in order to both facilitate the increase in the number of families served, and to provide the comprehensive service expected of funeral directors today.
 Our firm enjoys the best combination of staff members necessary to continue providing these services to Piqua and the surrounding Miami and Shelby County areas.